The True Definition of Kindness and It’s Importance

 So what does this tell us?

-This just demonstrates how wide and varied our interpretation of kindness is.
-It’s relative to each individual and there is no one right definition of the word.
+This just demonstrates how wide and varied our interpretation of the word is.
+The meaning of kindness is relative to each individual and there is no one right definition of the word.

 It comes in many forms and may not always be as simple as doing good things.
 What comes as “good” and “right” for someone may not necessarily be viewed as such by another.

-In theory, what counts as right and good is clear cut.
-And doing such things constitutes kindness.
-But in reality, things aren’t always as apparent.
+In theory, what counts as right and good is clear-cut.
+We are taught that doing good things constitutes kindness.
+But in reality, what’s “good” isn’t always obvious.
 There are instances when the boundaries between good and bad are muddled.
-And making a choice to be kind isn’t as easy.
+And making a choice to be kind isn’t always easy.

 Kindness in the Bible

-There are a lot of verses in the bible that defines kindness.
+There are a lot of verses in the bible that define kindness.